eltel/G/README.md

 * Make sure you've installed the latest version of mongodb and node.js
 * Make sure you've installed create-react-app locally if none is available run 'yarn install -g create-react-app'
 * Do `yarn install` to install dependencies
-* Rebuild client side code to incorporate changes by running `yarn run build`.
+* Rebuild client side code to incorporate changes by running `yarn run build-dev` or `yarn run build-prod`.

 ### Running The App